Riordz/SigmaRules/README.md

 # SigmaRules
-A repository of custom SigmaRules
+A repository of custom SigmaRules that can be directly imported to the Aurora Agent by Nextron Systems